Updated for tax year 2025.

 Did you profit from selling a house, some investments, or even a car this year?
-If so, you’ll likely need to report the sale on your income tax return due to the long-term capital gains tax.
+If so, you’ll likely need to report the sale on your income tax return due to long-term capital gains taxes, which can increase your overall tax liability.

-Fortunately, if your sale qualifies as a long-term capital gain, the taxes are less than what you’d pay on your ordinary income, such as wages.
-Let’s break down how long-term gains can affect your tax liability.
+Fortunately, if your sale qualifies as a long-term capital gain, the taxes are less than what you’d pay on your ordinary income, such as wages (which can help reduce your overall tax bill).

 At a glance: